 - Make the glaze: While the cake is cooling in the pan, whisk together the powdered sugar and the limoncello in a bowl until smooth.
 Adjust the consistency by adding 1 teaspoon of water or more sifted powdered sugar as needed.

-- Remove the cake from the pan.
+- Remove the cake from the pan, using the parchment paper as a sling.
 Poke holes in the top of the cake with a cake tester or toothpick, then pour a some of the glaze over the cake, allowing it to soak in.
 Let cake cool completely.

 - Drizzle the remainder of the glaze over the cake and let the glaze dry.